 - Enabling communication and collaboration between recruitment team members

 Overall, your ATS will serve as your recruitment team’s single source of truth, or SSOT.
+Don’t forget to have technology that will also help with SEO so candidates can find your positions faster.

 That is, this centralized system will ensure that your recruitment-related data remains accurate, up-to-date, and consistent—regardless of which tool is currently being used.
 In turn, your recruitment team will be able to stay on the same page—allowing them to streamline all aspects of the hiring process for all involved parties.